gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 It's oddly satisfying, building a model of an ancient machine, instruction by instruction, device by device, especially once it can start running real programs.
-You end up with an appreciation for the capabilities (or lack thereof) of hardware at the time, and necessarily end up intimately familiar with the inner workings of a piece of computing history.
+You end up with an appreciation for the capabilities (or lack thereof) of hardware at the time, and out of necessity, end up intimately familiar with the inner workings of a piece of computing history.

 This post is not about making an emulator.